1. How are housing assignments made?

 25. What is the schedule for move-in day?

-Prior to move in day, you will be sent information about the specific time that you will need to move in (between 8 and 10:45 a.m.), which is scheduled according to the floor plan of the building in which you will live.
-Following move in there will be a welcome meeting for all new students and their parents in the arena in the Physical Learning Center at 11 a.m.
+Prior to move in day, students will be sent, via their GCC email account, information about the specific time that students will need to move in (between 8:00 and 10:45 a.m.), which is scheduled according to the floor plan of the building in which you will live.
+Following move in there will be a welcome meeting for all new students and their parents in the arena in the Physical Learning Center at 11:30 a.m.
 Students will be emailed in the summer with details of other Welcome Week activities.

 26. What are an RA and an RD, and what is the difference?

-• RA stands for Resident Assistant.
+RA stands for Resident Assistant.
 An RA is a full-time upperclassmen student in a leadership position in the residence halls.
-The primary role of an RA is to build a sense of community among his or her assigned residents, serve as a resource and support to residents, and to assist in the spiritual and personal development of residents.
+The primary role of an RA is to build a sense of community among his or her assigned residents, serve as a resource and support to residents, and to assist in the intellectual, personal, and spiritual development of residents.
 Your RA will plan activities and programs throughout the school year that are designed to aid in your social, spiritual, and life skills development.
-An RA is on duty in each residence hall from 7 p.m. to 7 a.m. every day during the academic year for emergencies or other student concerns.
+An RA is on duty in each residence hall from 7:00 p.m. to 7:00 a.m. every day during the academic year for emergencies or other student concerns.

 27. What lodging is available for parents on campus or in town?